 - In this type of cofferdam, an earth embankment is built around the area to be surrounded.
 The top width of the embankment should not be less than 1m.

-- Its waterside slope 3/2:1 and the inner side slope are kept at 2:1.
+- Its waterside slope 3/2:1 and the inner side slope is kept at 2:1.

 - Earth embankment is made from a mixture of clay and sand or clay and gravel.